 \begin{enumerate}[label=(C.\arabic*)] \item As $n \to \infty$, $\|X_n\|^2 \cip \sigma^2 > 0$. \item Let $\wtilX_n$ be an independent copy of $X_n$.
 Then $X_n'\wtilX_n \cip 0$ as $n \to \infty$. \end{enumerate}

-In stating these conditions and throughout our work, we use the notation ``$X_n$'' in place of the more common scaling ``$X_n/\sqrt{d_n}$''.
-With this notation duly noted, we remark that \ref{condition_1} and \ref{condition_2} are assumed widely in the literature. \cite{Diaconis_Freedman} were first in stating \ref{condition_1} and \ref{condition_2} for the case in which $X_n$ has an empirical distribution, and numerous authors (e.g., \cite{Bagyan}, \cite{Duembgen_etal}, \cite{Li_Yin}) formulated those assumptions subsequently for non-empirical distributions.
-The conditions \ref{condition_1} and \ref{condition_2} have also appeared recently in the field of statistical physics \citep{Wee_Tatikonda}, where they are called the ``thin-shell'' and ``zero overlap concentration'' assumptions, respectively.
+In stating these conditions, and throughout our work, we use the notation ``$X_n$'' in place of the more common scaling ``$X_n/\sqrt{d_n}$\,''.
+With this notation duly noted, we remark that \ref{condition_1} and \ref{condition_2} are assumed widely in the literature. \cite{Diaconis_Freedman} were first in stating \ref{condition_1} and \ref{condition_2} for the case in which $X_n$ has an empirical distribution; numerous authors (e.g., \cite{Bagyan}, \cite{Duembgen_etal}, \cite{Li_Yin}) formulated those assumptions subsequently for non-empirical distributions; and stronger versions of those conditions have been studied by other authors (e.g., \cite{Reeves}).
+The conditions \ref{condition_1} and \ref{condition_2} have also appeared in the field of statistical physics \citep{Wee_Tatikonda}, where they are referred to as the ``thin-shell'' and ``zero overlap concentration'' assumptions, respectively.

 We write $\Xi \sim \mcalN_{d}(0,I_{d})$ to denote that a random vector $\Xi$ has a $d$-dimensional normal distribution with mean $0$ and covariance matrix $I_{d}$, the identity matrix of order $d$.
 We also use the notation $\i = \sqrt{-1}$, and we often write $\E_X$ to emphasize that an expectation is being taken with respect to the distribution of a given random entity $X$.